Joselu21/kainda/README.md

 Projects generated with Kainda are designed to be used with the Kainda framework toolset, but every one of these options can be used independently in your project.

-The only mandatory requirement (at least for now) is that your project must make the Models available globally for the framework to use them.
-This can be achieved by the following code line ubicated in the setup.js file at the root of your project:
+The only mandatory requirement was that your project must have made the Models available globally for the framework to use them.
+This was achieved by the following code line ubicated in the setup.js file at the root of your project:

 ```javascript
     global.Models = kainda.exportModels();
 ```

-Even though this is the only mandatory requirement, the base project is generated also making available the sequelize/mongoose instance, the config instance and the ExceptionHandler function for now, but in the future is planned to abandon the use of global variables and use dependency injection instead.
+Now this requirement is not necessary anymore, due to the fact that the models.service can be imported anywhere and makes the models available.
+If you want the old behaviour you only need to add that line to the setup,js file and remove any reference to the ModelsService.

 ### Setup file